dav1dk1m/BlinkBoost/README.md

 Protect your eyes one exercise at a time—ideal for screen-users looking to boost eye health and learn from a community.

 ## Official Commercial
-[Click the Logo to Watch Our Commercial"] [![Commercial Video](https://github.com/teamcrusher/threewide/assets/36246244/22261391-a49e-43d7-b247-89f856d93c90)](https://youtu.be/AW5DRjlVlcE)
+[Click the Logo to Watch Our Commercial]
+[![Commercial Video](https://github.com/teamcrusher/threewide/assets/36246244/22261391-a49e-43d7-b247-89f856d93c90)](https://youtu.be/AW5DRjlVlcE)

 ## [UN SDGs](https://sdgs.un.org/goals)